May 7th, 2021 | Senior Health

 Weight loss – Don’t crash diet or try to switch from eating all the things you like to eating none of them.
 Example: If you’ve been drinking whole milk all your life, you may find skim milk hard to swallow.
 But you could try 2% and start by using it on cereal.
 You’ll be surprised at how easily your taste will adjust.
 Once you make that adjustment, try almond or oat milk and slash the milk fat and calories in your diet while you get all the protein.
 Take vitamin supplements to help and consult your physician.

 Don't be shy about asking for lower-calorie substitutes for desserts and sweeteners when in the dining room or at a restaurant.
 If the portions are bigger than you need, ask the server if you can have a half or a smaller portion.
-The chefs at Legend Senior Living communities are keenly sensitive to the tastes and nutrition of the residents and provide appropriate servings.
+The chefs at Legend Senior Living residences are keenly sensitive to the tastes and nutrition of the residents and provide appropriate servings.

 Exercise – Same principle.
 Do the exercise only until you get bored or tired.
 It may not take much, to begin with – but do it every day.
 Your body will make progress for you, and your mind will follow.
 Endurance comes slowly.
 Again, you'll be surprised at how far you come, just chipping away a little bit at a time.